jsfix-ci/saltpack/README.md

 Encrypt builds a stream with three required arguments:

-- Sender keypair: The public and private keypair of the encryptor.
+- Sender keypair: The public and private keypair of the encryptor OR `null`.
+                  If `null` the ephemeral keypair will be used allowing Alice to remain anonymous to Bob.
 - Recipient public keys: An array of all recipients of the encrypted data.
 - Visible recipients: `false` to anonymise recipients (only `false` works atm).